panva/jose/docs/types/interfaces/CompactJWSHeaderParameters.md

 • `optional` **b64?**: `boolean`

-This JWS Extension Header Parameter modifies the JWS Payload representation and the JWS Signing Input computation as per [RFC7797](https://www.rfc-editor.org/info/rfc7797/).
+Controls payload encoding and the JWS signing input as defined by [RFC7797](https://www.rfc-editor.org/info/rfc7797/).
+Set to `false` and list `b64` in `crit` to use an unencoded payload.

 ***